Plan virtual networks

 Virtual networks

-• Do any organizational security requirements exist for isolating traffic into separate virtual networks?
+- Do any organizational security requirements exist for isolating traffic into separate virtual networks?
 You can choose to connect virtual networks or not.
 If you connect virtual networks, you can implement a network virtual appliance, such as a firewall, to control the flow of traffic between the virtual networks.
-For more information, see security and connectivity.
+For more information, see Security and Connectivity.

-• Do any organizational requirements exist for isolating virtual networks into separate subscriptions or regions?
+- Do any organizational requirements exist for isolating virtual networks into separate subscriptions or regions?

-• A network interface enables a VM to communicate with other resources.
+- Do you have network interface requirements?
+A network interface enables a VM to communicate with other resources.
 Each network interface has one or more private IP addresses assigned to it.
 How many network interfaces and private IP addresses do you require in a virtual network?
 There are limits to the number of network interfaces and private IP addresses that you can have within a virtual network.

 Subnets

-• You can associate zero or one network security group to each subnet in a virtual network.
+- Associate zero or one network security group to each subnet in a virtual network.
 You can associate the same, or a different, network security group to each subnet.
 Each network security group contains rules, which allow or deny traffic to and from sources and destinations.
 Learn more about network security groups.

 Security

-You can filter network traffic to and from resources in a virtual network using network security groups and network virtual appliances.
+You can filter network traffic to and from resources in a virtual network by using network security groups and network virtual appliances.
 You can control how Azure routes traffic from subnets.
 You can also limit who in your organization can work with resources in virtual networks.

 Traffic filtering

-• If different VMs within a subnet need different security rules applied to them, you can associate the network interface in the VM to one or more application security groups.
+If different VMs within a subnet need different security rules applied to them, you can associate the network interface in the VM to one or more application security groups.
 A security rule can specify an application security group in its source, destination, or both.
-That rule then only applies to the network interfaces that are members of the application security group.
+That rule then applies only to the network interfaces that are members of the application security group.
 Learn more about network security groups and application security groups.

 Traffic routing

-• Because you want to force all internet-bound traffic through an NVA, or on-premises, through an Azure VPN gateway.
+- You want to force all internet-bound traffic through an NVA, or on-premises, through an Azure VPN gateway.
 Forcing internet traffic on-premises for inspection and logging is often referred to as forced tunneling.
 Learn more about how to configure forced tunneling.

 Connectivity